JetBrains/intellij-sdk-docs/topics/ui/controls/toggle_button.md

 ### Control
-Toggle button is implemented with the `com.intellij.ui.components.OnOffButton` class.
+Toggle button is implemented with the [`OnOffButton`](%gh-ic%/platform/platform-api/src/com/intellij/ui/components/OnOffButton.java) class.
 But generally, you shouldn't use the class directly.
 The IDE automatically places the buttons in the search feed if you follow one of the patterns described below:

-1. If this is a system or editor or another kind of settings, just register corresponding `BooleanOptionDescription` for the option.
+1. If this is a system or editor or another kind of settings, just register corresponding [`BooleanOptionDescription`](%gh-ic%/platform/platform-api/src/com/intellij/ide/ui/search/BooleanOptionDescription.java) for the option.
 The options can be bound (but not limited) to:

-   - A `SearchHitProvider` instance which is registered in PlatformExtensions.xml with the <search.topHitProvider implementation="fq.class.name"/> tag.
-For example, see the `com.intellij.ide.ui.SystemOptionsTopHitProvider` class that represents matching of "Reopen last project on startup" checkbox to BooleanOptionDescription.
+   - A [`SearchTopHitProvider`](%gh-ic%/platform/platform-api/src/com/intellij/ide/SearchTopHitProvider.java) instance which is registered in <path>plugin.xml</path> with the `<search.topHitProvider implementation="fq.class.name"/>` tag.
+For example, see the [`SystemOptionsTopHitProvider`](%gh-ic%/platform/platform-impl/src/com/intellij/ide/ui/SystemOptionsTopHitProvider.java) class that represents matching of <control>Reopen last project on startup</control> checkbox to `BooleanOptionDescription`.

-   - `com.intellij.ide.ui.EditorOptionDescription` bound to `com.intellij.openapi.editor.ex.EditorSettingsExternalizable` which under the hood works with the editor.xml.
+   - [`EditorOptionDescription`](%gh-ic%/platform/platform-impl/src/com/intellij/ide/ui/EditorOptionDescription.java) bound to [`EditorSettingsExternalizable`](%gh-ic%/platform/ide-core-impl/src/com/intellij/openapi/editor/ex/EditorSettingsExternalizable.java) which under the hood works with the editor.xml.
-2. Implement your own action that's inherited from `com.intellij.openapi.actionSystem.ToggleAction` and registered in the IDE's PlatformActions.xml or plugin.xml.
+2. Implement your own action that's inherited from [`ToggleAction`](%gh-ic%/platform/platform-api/src/com/intellij/openapi/actionSystem/ToggleAction.java) and registered in <path>plugin.xml</path>.

 The toggle button changes state when it is clicked with the mouse or when <shortcut>Enter</shortcut> is pressed on the item line.